 The days between Thanksgiving and Christmas are so busy I usually just want to throw meals together so I can get all the holiday items checked off my list.
 You know, like shopping for gifts, baking homemade goodies for my neighbors, hosting my annual cookie party and decorating the house.

-That’s why this casserole is one of my favorite ways to use leftover Thanksgiving turkey.
-Not to say that I’d don’t love my Turkey Enchiladas, Turkey a la King and Turkey Pasta Skillet but this is the one the kids still remember after all these years as one of their favorites.
-It’s a little bit of work but, believe me, it’s well worth the effort.
+That's why this casserole is one of my favorite ways to use leftover Thanksgiving turkey.
+Not to say that I'd don't love my Turkey Enchiladas Casserole, Turkey ala King and Creamy Turkey Pasta but this is the one the kids still remember after all these years as one of their favorites.
+It's a little bit of work but, believe me, it's well worth the effort.

 After pigging out on Thanksgiving, I like to try to keep this casserole a little less caloric than the standard.
 For that I sub in some fat-free half and half in place of heavy cream and cut down a little on the cheese.
 It turns out just as creamy and delicious as the original.
 I also make this for my gluten-free daughter by using gluten-free pasta and cornstarch in place of flour.

 Follow these step-by-step directions and you're on your way to a creamy, super delicious Turkey Tetrazzini dinner.

 Gather all ingredients.
 Cook pasta according to package directions, drain and place in large bowl.